isomerpages/nlb-biblioasia/_holding-area/Repairing and Restoring Singapore’s Reel Heritage.md

 For *Gado Gado*, only the first reel of its negative had survived, but it was completely unusable due to serious decay, warping and shrinkage.
 The film was restored from a first generation 35 mm print.

 Both works were unique within the Cathay-Keris collection.
-Based on the 17th-century Malay Annals, Sultan Mahmood Mangkat Dijulang was one of the studio’s finest achievements among its stable of historical dramas and featured a rare star-studded cast.
+Based on the 17th-century *Malay Annals*, Sultan *Mahmood Mangkat Dijulang* was one of the studio’s finest achievements among its stable of historical dramas and featured a rare star-studded cast.

 The film was directed by K.M.
 Basker, an Indian filmmaker who was responsible for many of the early Malay films produced by both Cathay-Keris and Shaw Brothers’ MFP in the 1950s, before Malay directors took the reins.
 Gado Gado was a charming oddity for being the only medium-length musical variety film that featured a host of star actors, resembling a tribute to the studio’s stars.